Puducherry, a union territory (UT) of India, is bounded on the East by the Bay of Bengal and on the remaining three sides by Tamil Nadu.

 The UT comprises Puducherry, Karaikal, Mahe and Yanam, wherein Karaikal lies about 130 km south of Puducherry on the East Coast and Mahe is situated on the Malabar Coast on the Western Ghats surrounded by Kerala.
 Yanam is situated adjoining the East Godavari district of Andhra Pradesh.

-As of February 2021, Puducherry had a total installed power generation capacity of 380.43 MW, of which 338.60 MW was under the central sector, state utilities (32.50 MW) and private sector (9.33 MW).
+As of April 2021, Puducherry had a total installed power-generation capacity of 380.43 MW, of which 338.60 MW was under the central sector, 32.50 MW (state utilities) and 9.33 MW (private sector).
 Of the total installed power-generation capacity, 285.10 MW was contributed by thermal and 9.33 MW by renewable energy.

 The UT has a well-developed social, physical and industrial infrastructure.
 It has a domestic airport that connects it to cities such as Bengaluru, Hyderabad and Vijayawada.
 It also two port in Puducherry and Karaikal.